WmeLuna/ArmCord/README.md

+# THIS IS EXPERIMENTS BRANCH WITH EXPERIMENTAL FEATURES THAT MAY GET YOUR ACCOUNT FLAGGED ETC. USE AT YOUR OWN RISK
 # ArmCord 🦾🔌
 Armcord is a custom Discord client for ARM Linux.
 It's goal is to bring a custom Discord client to ARM Architecture.
 It uses [GooseMod](https://goosemod.com) for custom themes and plugins!
 # To run this you need: